 Fortunately, French presses are generally small in size which makes them particularly easy to take with you when you are going for an adventure.
 However, some are no doubt better than others and so you have to pay attention to the weight and overall durability to avoid a disaster.

-Secura Stainless Steel French Press Coffee Maker
+Secura Stainless Steel Coffee Maker

-It makes perfect sense that the Secura French press should be first on our list of top French press coffeemakers on the market.
-It is made of high-quality stainless steel and has a remarkable durability and sturdiness that is reminiscent of a high-quality French press that costs much more.
+It makes perfect sense that the Secura press should be first on our list of top French press coffeemakers on the market.
+It is made of high-quality stainless steel and has a remarkable durability and sturdiness that is reminiscent of a high-quality unit that costs much more.
 In addition, it has a double wall construction that is more efficient when it comes to retaining heat.
 Not to mention the thoughtfully crafted stainless steel filter construction that traps the coffee grounds to produce a full-bodied flavor.

 Highlights of the Secura French Press